nseckinoral/xomni-cms-vnext/DEVELOPMENT.md

 	'management-trending-action-settings-page', { require: 'pages/management/trending-action-settings-page/trending-action-settings' });

 **We highly recommend you to take look at other pages before creating a new page.**

+##Practices

+- You should not use any magic numbers.
+For example, using .dropdown-nav li:hover ul { top: 37px; } to move a dropdown to the bottom of the nav on hover is bad, as 37px is a magic number.
+37px only works here because in this particular scenario the .dropdown-nav happens to be 37px tall.
+Instead you should use .dropdown-nav li:hover ul { top: 100%; } which means no matter how tall the .dropdown-nav gets, the dropdown will always sit 100% from the top.
+Every hard-coded measurement you set is a commitment you might not necessarily want to keep.
+- Pay attention to "seperation of concept".
+It means you should seperate your UI codes and backend codes.
+Instead of using logic in your bindings or small script snippets in your html file, create a new function in your js file and call it from the html file.
+Having small script snippets or logic in your bindings might seem like a quick way to do easy things but it's not maintainable and not readable in long term.
+- Do not use observables/computed observables everytime just because you can.
+Knockout is an amazing framework that helps alot with binding handlers,observables and also computed observables doing the hard work for you.
+However you should keep an eye on your variables to make sure you're not overdoing it.
+Think of an example page that represents a profile page for a particular customer.
+If that "firstName" of your customer won't change after loading the page, which means there's no need for it to be dynamic, you should be using "var firstName : string;" instead of "ko.observable()".
+Don't forget every observable,binding handler etc. costs a piece of your resources.